krasch/quickargs/README.md

                         default: 4
 ```

-#### Supply command line arguments to override values coming from the config file
+#### Override settings using the command line

 ###### python main.py -logging.file=other_log.txt

+#### You get your merged yaml + command line parameters in a convenient dictionary

 ```
-# Quickparse gives you a nested dict of parameters (just like yaml.load does).
-# The config file is not changed.
+# exact same output format as normal yaml.load would produce
 {'input_dir': 'data', 'logging': {'file': 'other_log.txt', 'level': 4}}
 ```

-#### Enforces the types used in the yaml file
+#### The types used in the yaml file are automatically enforced

 ###### python main.py -logging.level=WARNING